ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ```

 (_I didn't use the builder pattern for event construction,
-even though most of the time two or three it's fields are empty vectors,
+even though most of the time two or three its fields are empty vectors,
 because I've faced some [method chains formatting issues][fmt_issue]_)

 Test scenario consists of a list of commands and a list of expected events.